Skip to main content

 Source: National Fire Protection Association

-• 2015: The direct dollar loss includes the Valley and Butte Wildfires in California with an estimated property loss of $1,950,000,000.
+• For 2015, the direct dollar loss includes the Valley and Butte Wildfires in California with an estimated property loss of $1,950,000,000.

-• 2020: The direct dollar loss includes $4,200,000,000 losses in California wildland urban interface (WUI) fires and a $3 billion naval ship fire in California.
+• For 2020, the direct dollar loss includes $4,200,000,000 losses in California WUI fires; also includes a $3 billion naval ship fire in California.
+For 2021, the direct dollar loss includes $678,000,000 losses in California WUI fires.

 Fire Estimate Summary Series